titoBouzout/Dictionaries/readme.md

 ## Idea

-Since installing a new language requires some non easy procedures.
-The idea is to collect here the dictionaries ready for use.
+Since installing a new language requires some non easy procedures, the idea is to collect the dictionaries ready for use here.

-Today this contains a list of some languages, the idea is to extends the list with help from the community.
+Today, this contains a list of some languages.
+The idea is to extend the list with help from the community.

 ## Adding a new language

-My primary language is Spanish, then I'm not sure of the state and quality of the different languages added here.
+My primary language is Spanish, so I'm not sure of the state and quality of the different languages added here.

-Please if you found a better dictionary or something to improve, your change will be welcome.
+Please, if you find a better dictionary or something to improve, your change will be welcome.

 To add a new language:

- * Download the language file from [here](http://extensions.services.openoffice.org/en/dictionaries).
+ * Download the language file from the [OpenOffice extensions page](http://extensions.services.openoffice.org/en/dictionaries).
- * Rename the "some.oxt" file to "some.zip"
+ * Rename the .oxt file to .zip and unzip the file
- * Unzip the file
+ * Look for three files: "lang.aff", "lang.dic" and "readme_lang.txt" (or something similar)
- * Look for three files: "lang.aff", "lang.dic" and "readme_lang.txt"(or something similar)
+ * Change the encoding
- * Open the "lang.aff" to check the encoding used.
+   - Open the "lang.aff" to check the encoding used.
 Such the line: "SET ISO-8859-1"
- * Convert that file to UTF-8 from the used encoding
+   - Convert that file to UTF-8 from the used encoding
- * Convert "lang.dic" to UTF-8 from the used encoding.
+   - Convert "lang.dic" to UTF-8 from the used encoding.
- * Convert "readme_lang.txt" to UTF-8 from the used encoding.
+   - Convert "readme_lang.txt" to UTF-8 from the used encoding.
- * Change "SET ISO-8859-1" to "SET UTF-8"
+   - Change "SET ISO-8859-1" to "SET UTF-8"
  * Copy "readme_lang.txt" to "lang.txt"
  * Copy these three files to this repository
  * Update the [language list](#language-list) above in this file,